 Lastly, make sure to ask about an evaluation of all of medications the senior is taking to check for any contraindications between medications.
 This is specifically necessary for seniors acquiring prescriptions from a number of medical professionals and specialists.
 Ask the pharmacist if there’s any duplication in the senior’s list of meds to avoid overmedication.
 It may possibly be that one physician has prescribed a generic version of a medication, while another wrote the order for the drug’s brand name.

-Absolute Companion Care and our team in Alzheimer’s care in Towson, MD can help make sure that older adults remain both updated with regards to the medications they’re taking, and compliant in taking them exactly as prescribed.
+Absolute Companion Care can help make sure that older adults remain both updated with regards to the medications they’re taking, and compliant in taking them exactly as prescribed.
 We are available to pick up prescriptions, supply transportation and accompaniment to the pharmacy to allow non-driving seniors to talk with the pharmacist, remind seniors at the recommended time to take meds, and much more.